 2. Mortgage Lending

-- Appraising a property using discriminatory practices.
+- Appraising a unit using discriminatory practices.

 - Refusing to make loan information available.